Essential Steps to Domestic Helper Visa Processing in Hong Kong

 Hiring a helper with terminated/break contract, or overseas hire

-If you plan to hire a domestic helper directly from her home country to Hong Kong, or a helper with terminated/break contract, there are extra steps at the helper’s home country.
+If you plan to hire a domestic helper directly from her home country to Hong Kong, or a helper with a terminated/break contract, there are extra steps at the helper’s home country:

 Before the processing starts, the domestic helper will have to take a medical check-up at her home country to make sure she is fit to work.
 The employment agency normally will move forward only after the helper passes the medical check-up.

-In addition, if the domestic helper you are hiring is a first-timer, that is without any experience working abroad as a domestic helper, she will have to undergo mandatory training to fulfil her home country’s requirement for working abroad.
+In addition, if the domestic helper you are hiring is a first-timer, that is, without any experience working abroad as a domestic helper, she will have to undergo mandatory training to fulfill her home country’s requirement for working abroad.
 The worker is responsible for shouldering the cost of this mandatory training.

 Steps to domestic helper visa application for finished contract

 Step 1.
 Sign the employment contracts

-First, you and your new employee need to sign four copies of the Immigration Department’s standard employment contract (SEC) for foreign domestic helpers.
+First, you and your new employee need to sign 4 identical copies of the Immigration Department’s standard employment contract (SEC) for foreign domestic helpers.
 One copy is for you, one is for your domestic helper, one is for your domestic helper’s embassy to notarise, and one is for the Immigration Department.
-Copies of the SEC are available at 2/f, Wan Chai Immigration Tower.
+Copies of the SEC are readily available on the 2nd floor of Wan Chai Immigration Tower.

 Step 2.
 Have the contract notarised at Consulate

-Either you or your domestic helper is required to visit the Philippine Overseas Labor Office (POLO) to apply for contract notarisation, provided that your domestic helper’s current contract expires within a month.
+Either you or your domestic helper is required to visit the Philippine Overseas Labor Office (POLO) (18/F, Mass Mutual Building, 33 Lockhart Road, Wanchai) to apply for contract notarisation, provided that your domestic helper’s current contract expires within a month.